BND Hamburger Icon

 Veriato company logo

-Veriato is our choice as the best employee monitoring software for maintaining staff morale and minimizing employee turnover.
-Its features include the ability to monitor employee disengagement, with detailed productivity tracking enabling managers to identify employees whose engagement is dropping or whose behavior seems erratic.
+Veriato is our choice for the best employee monitoring software for maintaining staff morale and minimizing employee turnover.
+Its features include the ability to monitor employee disengagement, with detailed productivity tracking that enables managers to identify employees whose engagement is dropping or whose behavior seems erratic.
 The software has been honed over more than two decades, and it includes a full array of employee monitoring tools.
-It lacks iOS and Chrome compatibility, but its granular control is impressive even by the standards of competitor products like InterGuard and Teramind.
+It lacks iOS compatibility, but its granular control is impressive even by the standards of competitor products such as InterGuard and Teramind.

 Veriato Editor's Rating: